-Here’s how Paul Pierce reacted to getting stabbed a bunch of times
+Even though they had some similarities, there were also some major differences.
+For example, here’s how Paul Pierce reacted to getting stabbed a bunch of times

 And here’s how Julius Caesar reacted to getting stabbed a bunch of times

-Paul Pierce is just tougher and better at everything than Julius Caesar was and it’s not even up for debate.
-There’s not a doubt in my mind that Paul Pierce could have run the Roman Empire, but could Julius Caesar have led the Celtics to an NBA Championship?
+Paul Pierce is way tougher and better at everything than Julius Caesar was, and it’s not even up for debate.
+There’s not a doubt in my mind that Paul Pierce could have run the Roman Empire had the roles been reversed, but could Julius Caesar have led the Celtics to an NBA Championship?
 Not a fucking chance.
-He was a short white guy, and everybody knows Italians can’t play basketball (New stereotype I just invented).
+He was a short white guy, and everybody knows Italians can’t play basketball (Which is a new stereotype I just invented).
 If they played eachother 1 on 1, Caesar’s ankles would break off of his body.
 Well atleast thats what I assume would happen, seeing as everything else about his body seemed to be frail.

 Quite frankly￼, I’m sick of talking about this Roman prima donna, so here’s the summary of my argument: Paul Pierce is the fucking man, and Julius Caesar was a little bitch who couldn’t take a stab if his life depended on it (which it quite literally did).
 How you come out of a life or death situation is what really separates the men from the boys, and Pierce is drinking champagne out of the O’Brien Trophy while Caesar is drawing in a coloring book at the kids table.
 Caesar should just stick to inventing salads, and leave the heavy lifting to true legends and stabbing survivors like Paul Pierce.